Garden centre clubs

 The major garden centre chains are all competing hard for your pounds - and many have set up club schemes to help you make savings while you spend.
 If you regularly visit the same garden centre, these are well worth joining.

-National garden centre chain Dobbies also has its own garden club, with discounts, points and rewards on purchases.
-You do have to pay £10 to join, but for that outlay they promise savings of 10 per cent on plants, bulbs and seeds.
+National garden centre chain Dobbies has its own garden club, with discounts, points and rewards on purchases.
+You do have to pay £12 to join, but for that outlay they promise savings of 10 per cent on plants, bulbs and seeds, plus two free hot drinks each month and exclusive offers.

 Money-saving schemes at smaller garden centres